Ramu-DE/Ramu-DE/README.md

 ### 🧠 LLMs & Fine-Tuning

-- Work with both local and cloud LLMs
 - Fine-tune Gemma, Llama, and other OSS models
 - Know when fine-tuning is needed — and when not
 - Combine fine-tuning with RAG and tools